VERITY Synthesis Report: Mapping the New Ecosystem of Trust in Science in a Changing Research Environment

 The analysis, based on thematic coding of prior deliverables, shows that public trust hinges not only on the integrity and quality of scientific research but also on factors such as transparent practices, effective communication, and equitable distribution of benefits.
 Trust, therefore, extends beyond research outputs to encompass how science is conducted, communicated, and experienced by society.
 In mapping whom the public trusts, the report highlights the pivotal role of multiple actors in fostering open science, ensuring ethical research, and engaging inclusively with diverse audiences.

 Findings suggest that cultivating trust requires multi-faceted strategies, including transparent communication, active citizen engagement, and innovative methods such as gamification and e-learning, which enhance accessibility and relevance.
 The report validates the project’s “five machines of trust”—research integrity, research ethics, co-creation, technology assessment, and benefit sharing—as core institutional mechanisms underpinning trust.
-Complementary drivers include science communication and education, while sources of mistrust are linked to perceived biases, lack of openness, and insufficient public participation.
+Complementary drivers include science communication and education, while sources of mistrust are linked to perceived biases, lack of openness, and insufficient public participation

 Publish information